 Who decides on the applications?

-Applications will be recommended for funding by a 10-member jury as part of a judging process.
+Applications will be recommended for funding by a jury.
 The names of the jury will be announced here as soon as possible.
 The „Stiftung für Kulturelle Weiterbildung und Kulturberatung“ will then prepare and submit the funding recommendation and the grant notification.
 There is no entitlement to funding.

-What if I have already applied for the DRAUSSENSTADT - Call for Action in autumn 2020?
+What if I have already applied for the DRAUSSENSTADT - Call for Action in 2021/2022?

-Please note that you must submit a new application for the newly issued Call for Action.
-Unfortunately, applications submitted to Kulturprojekte in the fall of 2020 cannot be considered.
-However, you are welcome to apply with the same event idea or a new one.
+Please note that you must submit a new application for the newly issued Call for Action 2023.
+You can apply with the same event idea or you are welcome to apply with a new idea.

 Eligibility and requirements for the application

 Individuals (freelancers, solo self-employed persons and sole proprietors) and legal entities, such as companies (GmbH, GbR, OHG, AG, UG, GmbH & Co.
-KG etc.), who are freelance/self-employed or commercial in Berlin and (registered) in Berlin are invited to submit an application.
-Individuals must also be registered at the time of application submission with their first residence in Berlin.
+KG etc.), who are freelance/self-employed or commercial in Berlin and (registered) in Berlin can submit an application.
+Individuals must also be registered in Berlin with their first residence at the time of application submission.

 Who is not eligible to submit an application?

-Persons who are younger than 18 years of age, who are not registered with their primary residence in Berlin and who are not organized as freelancers/self-employed or commercially with a Berlin company headquarters are not eligible to submit an application.
+Persons under 18 years of age and persons who are not registered with their primary residence in Berlin and who are not organized as freelancers/self-employed or commercially with a Berlin company headquarters are not eligible to submit an application.